 "I can get onto the ladder and start earning a graduate salary sooner.
 A student who takes a placement will never catch up with me."

 Whilst it is true that placement salaries tend to be slightly less than graduate salaries, your offer of graduate employment and the salary that goes with it is very likely to be dependent on your degree result.

 A placement is likely to raise your earning potential after graduation – you will have that all important work experience.
-And don’t forget, e-Placement salaries range from £12-20k per annum, pro-rata, which is very competitive.
+And don’t forget, e-Placement salaries are national living wage, which is very competitive.

 I have 5 years experience.
 Why do I need more?